kommander/aden/docs/index.md

 ## <a name="build"></a> Build
 If you want to take our application to production, we need a production build.
 I can do that for you, after you stop the development server, with `aden -b`.
 The resulting development build in `.dist` can be moved to a production environment.
 It contains all _dynamic templates_. _Static output_ can be found in `.dist/public`.

-Additionally to the dynamic templates and static content, I also generate a `pages.json` where all the routing and configuration information is stored, so I can run the application without having to parse the file tree again.
+Additionally to the dynamic templates and static content, I also generate a `pages.json` where all the routing and configuration information (Page Graph) is stored, so I can run the application without having to parse the file tree again, for super fast startup in production.

 You can start the production build by executing `aden` in the _root_ of your application or by pointing aden to it from anywhere with `aden /path/to/myapp`.